DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 That cold weather hit with a bit of a bang, didn’t it?
 And in the spirit of warmer dressing, I have some layering and print mixing for you today.
 When the nights draw in and the weather turns dreary, this kind of pattern clashing (or print mixing) is one of the things about dressing that I enjoy the most – going that little bit further every time until I’m not even sure that things work together anymore.
 Overall, the great thing is that I know it doesn’t really matter… clothes are just clothes after all, and they’re meant to be fun!

 [Before I go on, if you’re looking for some quick tips on how to mix or clash your patterns and prints, check out this post from a couple of years back where I wrote some pattern mixing advice.]

-The foundation, and spark of inspiration, for this whole outfit was the beautiful red and purple floral print dress* kindly sent to me by the loves at Navabi, from their new Manon Baptiste AW18 range available onsite now.
+The foundation and spark of inspiration for this whole outfit was the beautiful red and purple floral print dress [gifted] kindly sent to me by the loves at Navabi, from their new Manon Baptiste AW18 range which is available onsite now.
 If you find yourself with a spare moment today, head on over and check out the lookbook because it’s full of absolutely beautiful pieces.
 Anyway, this dress is the lead image when you load up the lookbook, and as soon as I saw it I fell in love with it.
 For more information about the sizing and fit of the dress, read on a little further down the post.

 Although I’ve switched it out for black belt here, the dress comes with it’s own fabric belt secured with belt loops, the belt is plenty long enough to accommodate my waist and tie a decently sized knot or bow.
 The dress comes to ever-so-slightly below the knee on me, but on most it will be more of a true midi length.